49% of people are working from home during the coronavirus crisis.

 And you can reach them using email marketing.

-I don't think anyone thought that we'd all still be locked out of our workplaces in late May, when the government first announced that the pubs were closing and everyone was to Stay At Home.
-But nine weeks later, businesses, who maybe thought that they could ride out a few weeks of shutdown, are having to look for new ways to reach their target market.
+I don't think anyone thought that we'd all still be locked out of our workplaces in early 2021 when the government first announced that the pubs were closing and everyone was to Stay At Home.
+But nine months later, businesses, who maybe thought that they could ride out a few weeks of shutdown, are having to look for new ways to reach their target market.

 Telephone marketing is limited as so many companies have closed their receptions or have security staff manning the phones.
 Direct mail is being delivered to empty offices.

 But email marketing can cut through the lockdown restrictions and get your message in front of your target while they are working from home.